 - Bend your knees; keeping them aligned over the centerline of the foot gives your body the support of both the inner thighs and the outer thighs.
 Pay attention to hugging your inner shins toward each other while pressing your inner thighs away from each other at the same time throughout the bending and lengthening.
 This action is referred to as "shins in, thighs out" and helps you maintain engagement of both inner and outer thighs so you're hugging muscle to bone and optimizing stability and power—front to back, side to side.

-- Squat and inch up an inch 30 times and then hold for 20 seconds.
+- Squat down an inch and up an inch 30 times and then hold down in the squat for 20 seconds.

 The focus of this exercise is back-body integration into the ground.
 By energetically connecting your entire back-body to the floor, you have greater ability to fire up all of your trunk stabilizers.